bdurand/factory_bot_any_instance/README.md

 ### Helper Methods

-All of these examples assume you've included FactoryGirl::Syntax::Methods in your test helper.
+All of these examples assume you've included `FactoryGirl::Syntax::Methods` in your test helper.
 This gem adds the `any` and `clear_instances` methods to those helpers.
 If you don't include the helper methods, you must call `FactoryGirl.any` and `FactoryGirl.clear_instances` instead.

 ### Parallelizing

 This code is not compatible with multithreaded test runners.
+It will work fine with multi process test runners.